What is the British Board of Scholars & Imams?

 How will BBSI provide leadership in terms of Islamic understanding & research?

-The Board of British Scholars & Imams is an ecumenical, non-political community led organisation of Imams & Scholars.
+The British Board of Scholars & Imams is an ecumenical, non-political community led organisation of Imams, Scholars and Muslim academics.
 It will work with any entity which seeks to foster better understanding and collaboration to work for the betterment and well-being of the British Muslim community and the wider British community.

 Does the BBSI work with Muslim Charities?